 Living Learning Communities

 Students can enhance their college experience and gain a better sense of community while at UC.
-Each LLC is unique, varying in the type of academic connection, in-hall activities, and eligibility requirements.
+Each LLC is unique, varying in the type of academic and social connection, in-hall activities, and eligibility requirements.
 All of our LLCs offer students a space to live and learn with their peers to allow for lasting connections and academic success.

 While no one is required to choose a special interest option, these communities are created to assist students in becoming engaged citizens and experience-based learners for their academic success.